 We Help Create, Protect and Optimize Enterprise Value.™

-Establish a clear definition of the current business health so that those shortcomings can be improved before launching the sales process.
-Consider the following components:
+With this +60 page report, we establish a clear definition of the current business health so that those shortcomings can be improved before launching the sales process.

 - Review the sales/marketing history

 A significant portion of the company’s value could be on the customer base.
 Evaluate the sales history and how the company was able to get to where the business is now.
 Make sure that the sales/marketing strategy is documented going forward.

 - Evaluate the leadership team

 Having a strong management team with clear expectations and good accountability within the leadership team is essential to operate sustainably.
 Having a carefully selected and balanced team with the requisite skills adds significant value to an enterprise.

 The business needs to be presented as a stable enterprise to potential acquirers.
 Identifying and mitigating risks such as revenue concentration, obsolete stock, litigation, doubtful debt, etc. is essential to substantiate earnings.

 Often labor laws vary from state to state.
 Assure that the company is in compliance with these laws and that the policies and procedures are compliant with current standards.
 Employment issues and mishaps can easily undermine a deal.

 IT will play a very important role in the sales process, so the IT infrastructure and application systems that are in place have to be analyzed.
 Likewise, the administrative and communications systems must be up to current standards.